DataAnalyst4Shreya/Supply-Chain-Analysis/ANALYSIS.md

 Key preparation steps include:

+The dataset is structured at a transactional level and transformed using SQL and Power BI for analytical modeling.

+Key preparation steps include:

-+ Standardization of product and node identifiers
++ Standardization of product IDs, node identifiers, and key dimensions
-+ Aggregation of transactional data into analytical grains
++ SQL-based cleaning, joins, and transformation of raw operational data
-+ Joining demand forecasts with production outputs
-+ Ensuring consistency across time-based dimensions
++ Integration of demand, supply, production, and order datasets into a unified model
++ Creation of Power BI relationships to support cross-functional analysis
++ Development of DAX measures for KPI calculation and time-based insights

 The final model supports KPI generation at node, product, and time hierarchy levels.